Icelandic 3 for English Speakers

 If you live in Iceland:

 ℹ All employees in Iceland are unionized, and most unions offer reimbursements for courses taken by their members.
 Ask your union about your situation and how much you could receive before signing up for the course.
-If you need the invoices in a particular format, let me know on the registration form so you can benefit from the training scholarships.
-The reimbursement can be up to 100% of the price of the course, so hopefully, money is not an obstacle for anyone who lives in Iceland and wants to learn Icelandic.
+The scholarship can be up to 100% of the price of the course, so hopefully, money is not an obstacle for anyone who lives in Iceland and wants to learn Icelandic.
 With the grants and all the bonuses, it’s almost like getting paid for learning Icelandic 😉.

 Other countries: